-Dack Van Orden lives in the Houston Texas area where he and his wife are the parents of three daughters and one bonus daughter.
-He has served in a variety of callings within the Church and currently serves in the High Council as the Young Men’s President.
+Dack Van Orden was born and raised in Idaho Falls, ID.
+He currently lives in the Houston, Texas area where he and his wife are the parents of three daughters and one bonus daughter.
+He has served in a variety of callings within the Church, most of which have been in various youth callings.
+His favorite was teaching early morning Seminary.
+He currently serves as a counselor in his ward bishopric.

 Enter Dack…